 • Services of driver guide during the tour.

-• Extensive predeparture information and services.
+• Extensive pre-departure information and services.

-The land cost does not include: International air fare; air fare tax; airport transfers; additional transfers or accommodations that may be required by those not traveling with the group; meals not listed as included in itinerary; activities listed as optional, or those taken on your own; passport expenses; personal medical or travel insurance; any expenses of a personal nature or those not listed in what is included; tips to guides and service staff.
+The land cost does not include: International air fare; air fare tax; airport transfers; additional transfers or accommodations that may be required by those not traveling with the group; meals not listed in the itinerary; activities listed as optional, or those taken on your own; passport expenses; personal medical or travel insurance; any expenses of a personal nature or those not listed in what is included; tips to guides and service staff.

 made less than 120 days before the departure date.
 Space is subject to cancellation by Strabo if payment is not received when due.
 If a passenger wishes to cancel they must send notification in writing to: Strabo International Tour, Co., P.O.
 Box 580, Dryden, NY 13053; fax

 At the time we receive your notification, the following per person charges apply:

-• 91-120 days before departure: $300 cancellation fee ($150 fee on domestic tours), plus Strabo’s costs, as well as fees that are charged by the suppliers providing the services included in your tour, and/or the airlines providing the air transportation.
+• 91 days or more before departure: $300 cancellation fee ($150 fee on domestic tours), plus Strabo’s costs, as well as fees that are charged by the suppliers providing the services included in your tour, and/or the airlines providing the air transportation.

-• 61-90 days before departure: $500 minimum cancellation fee, plus Strabo’ costs, as well as fees that are charged by the suppliers providing the services included in your tour, and/or the airlines providing the air transportation.
+• 61-90 days before departure: $500 ($250 on domestic tours) minimum cancellation fee, plus Strabo’s costs, as well as fees that are charged by the suppliers providing the services included in your tour, and/or the airlines providing the air transportation.
 Fees may range from 25% to

 • 60 days or less before departure or anytime after departure: NO REFUND.